FLOSSforScience/FLOSSforScience.github.io/_posts/2018-03-25-season-1-episode-5.markdown

 Listen to this episode here or add our [rss feed](https://flossforscience.github.io/feed.xml) to your favourite podcast application.

+For the definition of Denkmalschutz, you can consult this [link](https://dictionary.cambridge.org/dictionary/german-english/denkmalschutz)

 You can download this episode as [MP3](http://media.blubrry.com/flossforscience/archive.org/download/Flossforscience-Ep003JabrefAtJabcon/FlossforscienceEp003.mp3) or [OGG](http://media.blubrry.com/flossforscience/archive.org/download/Flossforscience-Ep003JabrefAtJabcon/FlossforscienceEp003.ogg).